Z1springer/workout_tracker/README.md

 ### Notes from Zac's Demo

-- creates new repo, called mongoose_meal planner
+- creates new repo, called mongoose*meal planner \_X*

-- used express, compression, morgan, and mongoose
+- used express, compression, morgan, and mongoose _X_

 - created two models, Meal.js(Meal model) and Week.js(Week model) and an index.js(requiring and exporting Meal and Week)